BIM2SIM/bim2sim/docs/source/installation.md

 ```

 ## Plugins
-If you want to install the plugins as well, you need to install eachs Plugins requirements and
+If you want to install the plugins as well, you need to install each Plugin requirements and
 add each folder of the Plugins to `PYTHONPATH`variable as well.
-Example for `PluginTEASER`:
-want to use, e.g. for PluginTEASER you need to the following
+Example for `PluginTEASER`: you need to the following
 ```shell
 # change directory to PluginTEASER folder
 cd <your_git_bim2sim_repo_path>/plugins/PluginTEASER